-As at the date of this Annual Report, the Board comprises six (6) directors, of whom two (2) are Executive Directors and three (3) are Independent Directors and one (1) is a Non-Independent Non-Executive Director.
-The Board is of the view that the present board size of six (6) directors is adequate to provide for a diversity of views, facilitate effective decision-making and that the Board has an appropriate balance of executive and independent and non-executive directors, taking into account the scope and nature of operations of the Group.
-The independent directors make up half of the Board.
+As at the date of this Annual Report, the Board comprises six (6) directors, of whom two (2) are Executive Directors and three (3) are Independent Directors and one (1) is a Non-Independent and Non-Executive Director.
+As Mr. Edward Lim Chin Wah is the Executive Chairman who are not independent, independent directors should make up a majority of the Board and does not satisfy Provision 2.2 of the Code that independent director should make up a majority of the board where the Chairman is not independent, for FY2020.
+The Board is of the view that the present board size of six (6) directors is adequate to provide for a diversity of views, facilitate effective decision-making and that the Board has an appropriate balance of executive and independent and non-executive directors, taking into account the scope and nature of operations of the Group and four (4) out of six (6) directors are non-executive, and hence, majority of the Board has a Lead Independent Director who plays an additional facilitative role within the Board, and where necessary, he also facilitates communication between the Board and shareholders or other stakeholders of the Company and the independent directors make up half of the Board which is also in compliance with Rule

+406(3)(c) of the Catalist Rules, which require the independent directors to make up at least one-third of the Board.
 As there is a strong independent element on the Board and given the size of the Board and scale of operations, the Board is of the view that it is not necessary to have majority independent directors in the Board.